explodingcamera/tinywasm/README.md

 ## See Also

-If you need a more mature, production-tested, or performance-focused WebAssembly runtime today, consider one of these projects:
+If you're looking for a WebAssembly runtime with JIT compilation, better performance or other advanced features, check out these other runtimes:

 - [wasmi](https://github.com/wasmi-labs/wasmi) - efficient and versatile WebAssembly interpreter for embedded systems
 - [wasm3](https://github.com/wasm3/wasm3) - a fast WebAssembly interpreter written in C
 - [wazero](https://wazero.io/) - a zero-dependency WebAssembly interpreter written in Go
+- [wasmer](https://wasmer.io/) - a fast and secure WebAssembly runtime written in Rust
+- [wasmtime](https://wasmtime.dev/) - a fast and secure WebAssembly runtime written in Rust

 ## License